-Many parents are confused about when to introduce dairy foods to baby - mainly because we are advised not to give baby cow's milk before one year of age.
+Many parents are confused about when to introduce dairy foods to baby – mainly because we are advised not to give baby cow’s milk before one year of age (although – in some areas – pediatricians are now recommending offering homogenized milk from as early as 9 months).

-cow's milk is too low in iron to be used as baby's primary source of nutrition for the first year
+• cow’s milk is too low in iron to be used as baby’s primary source of nutrition for the 9 to 12 months

 The iron in breastmilk is easily absorbed by baby - the iron level in formula is higher than in breastmilk because it is less easily absorbed.
 In either case, you can be sure that your baby is receiving the iron he needs, which is essential for his physical and mental development.